 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.

 Unfortunately, hackers have had a good few years picking apart Java for its security flaws.
-If you're running an older version of Java, your computer is in serious danger.
+Important: if you're running an older, out of date version of Java, your computer is in serious danger.